nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 4. Combine AMFs and set the interior volume as your infill material, with only a single wall, top and bottom layer.
-You can't select the interior volume by clicking on it, but you can set the material for the whole grouped component, and then change each of the visible components individually.
+You can't select the interior volume by clicking on it, but you can set the material for the whole grouped component to the infill material, and then change each of the visible components individually to other materials.

    The interior volume now takes up most of the space, with the other materials just forming a thin shell of 2-3 layers surrounding